Nameles-Org/Nameles/README.md

 ## 3. Using Nameles <a name="using"></a>

 The [dsp-emulator module](https://github.com/Nameles-Org/dsp-emulator) can be used as an example for interfacing Nameles from your infrastructure, i.e. message formatting and zeromq port bindings.
 The [latency test](https://github.com/Nameles-Org/dsp-emulator/blob/master/src/dsp_latency_test.cpp) source code is implemented in C++ but a different language for which zeromq is available could be used.

+### 3.1.
+Restarting

+#### 3.1.1.
+Single Configuration Install

+If the machine where Nameles is running reboots or is interrupted for another reason, you can restart with:

+#### 3.1.2.
+Multiple Configuration Install